Goldydt/prospecting_macro/README.md

 ---

 ## 📜 License
-This project is covered under a [custom license](https://github.com/Goldydt/fisch_macro/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/Goldydt/fisch_macro/blob/main/LICENSE).

-Usage is restricted — please review the license terms before using.
+- ✅ You are free to **use, modify, and distribute** this project.
+- 📝 However, you **must leave proper credits** to the original developers:
+  > "This project was originally developed by TZ INC (previously Pingu Developer Team) and contributors."